 Carnegie Robotics, LLC (CRL) is a leading provider of advanced robotics sensors and platforms for defense, agriculture, mining, infrastructure and energy applications.
 CRL was founded by Dr. John Bares and several colleagues in May 2010 as a spinout of Carnegie Mellon University’s National Robotics Engineering Center (NREC), one of the world’s premier research and development organizations for advanced field robotics, machine vision and autonomy.
-Dr. Bares served as NREC Director from 1997 to 2010 during which time he oversaw a tenfold revenue increase and dramatic growth of the organization’s stature and sponsor base.
-He recognized that field robotics markets would not reach their potential until companies emerged who could effectively engineer, manufacture, supply and support the critical sensors, software and components that form robotic systems.
+Dr. Bares recognized that field robotics markets would not reach their potential until companies emerged who could effectively engineer, manufacture, supply and support the critical sensors, software and components that form robotic systems.

-To meet the market need, Carnegie Robotics developed core competencies in engineering, manufacturing and testing of highly reliable and environmentally robust products.
-The company focused at the outset on creating a quality control program modeled upon ISO9000 standards and targeted its early hiring and capital equipment expenditures to support reliable execution of processes customers would expect from a component supplier.
-CRL applied these processes to develop an upgrade kit that includes MIL-qualified positioning components for active service US Army vehicles.
-The vehicle OEM has fielded hundreds of these units and they have exceeded all performance and reliability metrics.
-In 2014, the US Army awarded CRL a $23M contract to develop the Autonomous Mine Detection System (AMDS), a platform to detect, mark and neutralize explosive hazards at standoff in complex and urban terrain.
-AMDS provides the resources for CRL to further mature its product delivery and support capability.
+To meet the market need, CRL developed core competencies in engineering, manufacturing and testing of highly reliable and environmentally robust products.
+CRL applied these processes to develop a MIL-qualified positioning component for active service US Army vehicles.
+The vehicle OEM fielded more than 500 of these units and they have exceeded all performance and reliability metrics.
+In 2014, the US Army awarded CRL a $23M contract to develop the Autonomous Mine Detection System (AMDS), a platform to detect, mark and neutralize explosive hazards at standoff in complex and urban terrains.
+In 2015, CRL won a large contract to develop an autonomy kit for Nilfisk’s line of commercial floor cleaners.
+The first automated scrubber, the Liberty A50, launches in 2017.
+To improve company-wide processes necessary to support production contracts with the DoD and commercial OEMs, CRL pursued and achieved ISO 9001:2008 certification in June, 2016.

-After incubating in the NREC facility, CRL surveyed nearby buildings that could accommodate its growing need for office, production and testing space.
-In February, 2013 CRL signed a long term lease for the former Heppenstall building located several blocks from the NREC facility.
+After incubating at NREC, CRL signed a long term lease for the former Heppenstall building in the Lawrenceville neighborhood of Pittsburgh.
 The company funded a complete renovation of the 29,000 sq. ft. mixed-use building and began operations there in December, 2014.
+The company has grown rapidly since and will complete a new, 9,000 sq. ft. production facility in July, 2017 to support that growth.

 Steve DiAntonio, President and CEO of Carnegie Robotics

-Steve DiAntonio assumed the CEO position at CRL in February, 2015 following the departure of John Bares.
+Steve DiAntonio assumed the CEO position at CRL in February, 2015 following the departure of John Bares to start the Uber Advanced Technology Center.
 DiAntonio was one of the original founders of CRL and consulted during the company’s startup phase.
 Prior to joining CRL, DiAntonio was the Business Development Director of the National Robotics Engineering Center at Carnegie Mellon University.
 During his 16 year tenure, NREC’s project revenue grew from $4M to $30M.
 He was instrumental in creating long term development partnerships with large commercial firms in agriculture, mining and energy markets.
 DiAntonio has over 30 years’ experience in senior sales, product management and strategy positions for technology development organizations, software companies and manufacturing firms.
 He has an engineering degree from Lehigh University and MBA from Harvard University.

 Brian Beyer, Executive Vice President

 Brian Beyer joined CRL in 2011 as a Senior Engineer and assumed program management responsibilities soon after arriving.
-He led the effort to win the $23M, AMDS contract in 2014 and currently serves as the AMDS Program Manager with ultimate responsibility for meeting US Army performance, schedule and budget requirements.
+He led the effort to win the $23M, AMDS contract in 2014 and served as the AMDS Program Manager through the first two years of the program.
 Beyer captured and led the precursor contract to AMDS while also directing much of the requirements definition, system design and fielding support for the Rowbot development and Strawberry Sorter project.
 Beyer was promoted to Executive Vice President in February, 2015.
-In this role, he oversees CRL’s day-to-day operations.
+In this role, he manages CRL’s engineering and field technician staff and oversees much of the company’s day-to-day operations.
 Prior to joining CRL, Beyer worked for Applied Research Associates and Carnegie Mellon University’s National Robotics Engineering Center.
 Beyer is an infantryman with 13 years of service in both the US Marine Corps and Army National Guard.
 His active duty Marine Corps service included participation in Operation Iraqi Freedom I as a sergeant in 1st Battalion, 2nd Marines.
 His undergraduate degree is from the University of South Carolina.

 Chris Osterwood, Chief Technical Officer